-Each Critical Operating Unit must develop a Continuity of Operations Plan (COOP) to document the continuity and recovery strategy that enables the Critical Operating Unit to continue to perform essential functions and/or provide services within a pre-defined time frame.
+Each Critical Operating Unit (COU) must develop a Continuity of Operations Plan (COOP) and Disaster Recovery (DR) plan (where required) to document the continuity and recovery strategy that enables the COU to continue to perform essential functions and/or provide services within a pre-defined time frame.
 The type and level of service to be provided within this time frame and the method of recovery must be defined.

-Units that have not been deemed "Critical" are encouraged to use the template as a tool to create a COOP.
+Units that have not been deemed "Critical" are encouraged to use the template as a tool to create a COOP and DR plan.

 Develop or Update COOP

-- The COOP and associated documents must be available for review by the Office of Internal Audit and/or DEM, upon request
+- The COOP and associated documents are subject to review by the Office of Internal Audit and/or DEM, upon request

-- COOPs must document the procedures for notifying Critical Employees in the event of an interruption, emergency or disaster
+- A COOP should include the procedures for notifying Essential Employees in the event of an interruption, emergency or disaster

 Notify Employees with Essential Functions

-- notify, in writing, employees who have been designated as vital with continuity responsibilities as “Critical Employees” at start of employment or when this role is assigned
+- notify, in writing, employees who have been designated as vital with continuity responsibilities as “Essential Employees” at start of employment or when this role is assigned

-- identify alternate employees for each Critical Employee (three deep)
+- identify alternate employees for each Essential Employee (three deep)

-Training must include familiarity with and a working knowledge of the unit's Continuity of Operations plan.
+Training willt include familiarity with and a working knowledge of the unit's COOP.

 - identifying exercise objectives